littlezaide/BurntcoatHead/themes.md

 - speed of the water: how fast does it move along the beach, how quickly does it rise vertically up the slopes of the tidal shore?

-## a confluence of cycles
+## The Big Tides

-- overlapping cycles of time and space - Fundy is about astronomy as much as it is about the ocean, involving the motions of the moon, the sun and the earth; spans of years, months and days
+- overlapping cycles of time and space - Fundy is about astronomy as much as it is about the ocean, involving the motions of the moon, the sun and the earth over spans of years, months and days

 ![causes of tides](http://www.cockpitcards.co.uk/userimages/Moon-and-Sun-Tidal-causes.jpg)

+Every 206 days the Perigean (Moon coming closest to Earth) and Spring tide (sun and moon in line) cycles line up, causing  especially high high-tides.

+Every 18 years 11 days and 8 hours the moon, sun, and earth all line up in such a way as to cause the largest tides possible.
+Called the *Saros* cycle, the Bay's tides can be affected for weeks or even months.

 ## Home of the World's Highest Tides